 Be Our Guest Restaurant

-Though not open to guests yet, the approach to the new Be Our Guest restaurant is impressive unto itself, requiring the crossing of a bridge lined with ghoulish gargoyles, getting closer to jagged rocks and Beast’s castle lurking in the distance high above.
+Though not open to guests yet, the approach to the new Be Our Guest restaurant is impressive unto itself, requiring the crossing of a bridge lined with ghoulish gargoyles, getting closer to jagged rocks, and Beast’s castle lurking in the distance high above.
 And what a sight it is, particularly the giant waterfall cascading across the rocks nearby.
-Though the dining experience inside is surely to be a happy and festive occasion, there’s a certain sense of foreboding in reaching it.
+Though the dining experience inside is sure to be a happy and festive occasion, there’s a certain sense of foreboding in reaching it.

 Preview: Be Our Guest restaurant entrance, bridge, waterfall, and scenery